chaitjo/Velocity/README.md

 * `vars.h` : Contains global variables and structure definitions for the player and enemies.
 * `gfx.h` : Contains function definitions to generate the game environment.
 * `scores.h` : Contains function definitions for appending to/diplaying a highscores database.
-* `hs_file.cpp` : Program to create/clear the highscore database file
+* `hs_file.cpp` : Program to create/clear the highscore database file.

 # Instructions
 1. Place all the files from the Velocity folder into the BIN folder of your local TurboC++ directory.